-The LM25122 contains strong N-channel MOSFET gate drivers and an associated high-side level shifter to drive the external N-channel MOSFET switches.
+The LM5122 contains strong N-channel MOSFET gate drivers and an associated high-side level shifter to drive the external N-channel MOSFET switches.
 The high-side gate driver works in conjunction with an external boot diode D{BST} , and bootstrap capacitor C{BST} .
 During the on-time of the low-side N-channel MOSFET driver, the SW pin voltage is approximately 0 V and the C{BST} is charged from VCC through the D{BST} .
-A 0.1-μF or larger ceramic capacitor, connected with short traces between the BST and SW pin, is recommended.
+TI recommends a 0.1- μ F or larger ceramic capacitor, connected with short traces between the BST and SW pin.

 The LO and HO outputs are controlled with an adaptive dead-time methodology which insures that both outputs are never enabled at the same time.
 When the controller commands LO to be enabled, the adaptive dead-time logic first disables HO and waits for HO-SW voltage to drop.
-LO is then enabled after a small delay (HO Fall to LO Rise Delay).
-Similarly, the HO turn-on is delayed until the LO voltage has discharged.
-HO is then enabled after a small delay (LO Fall to HO Rise Delay).
+LO is then enabled after a small delay (HO fall to LO rise delay).
+Similarly, the HO turnon is delayed until the LO voltage has discharged.
+HO is then enabled after a small delay (LO fall to HO rise delay).
 This technique insures adequate dead-time for any size N-channel MOSFET device, especially when VCC is supplied by a higher external voltage source.
 Be careful when adding series gate resistors, as this may decrease the effective dead-time.

-Care should be exercised in selecting the N-channel MOSFET devices threshold voltage, especially if the VIN voltage range is below the VCC regulation level or a bypass operation is required.
+Exercise care when selecting the N-channel MOSFET devices threshold voltage, especially if the VIN voltage range is below the VCC regulation level or a bypass operation is required.
 If the bypass operation is required, especially when output voltage is less than 12 V, a logic level device should be selected for the high-side N-channel MOSFET.
-During startup at low input voltages, the low-side N-channel MOSFET switch's gate plateau voltage should be sufficient to completely enhance the N-channel MOSFET device.
+During start-up at low input voltages, the low-side N-channel MOSFET switch's gate plateau voltage must be sufficient to completely enhance the N-channel MOSFET device.
 If the low-side N-channel MOSFET drive voltage is lower than the low-side N-channel MOSFET device gate plateau voltage during startup, the regulator may not start up properly and it may stick at the maximum duty cycle in a high power dissipation state.
 This condition can be avoided by selecting a lower threshold N-channel MOSFET switch or by increasing $V{IN(STARTUP)}$ with the UVLO pin voltage programming.

-7.3.9 Bypass Operation (V{OUT} = V{IN})
+7.3.9 Bypass Operation ($V{OUT} = V{IN}$)

-The LM25122 allows 100% duty cycle operation for the high-side synchronous switch when the input supply voltage is equal to or greater than the target output voltage.
-An internal 200 μA BST charge pump maintains sufficient high-side driver supply voltage to keep the high-side N-channel MOSFET switch on without the power stage switching.
+The LM5122 allows 100% duty cycle operation for the high-side synchronous switch when the input supply voltage is equal to or greater than the target output voltage.
+An internal 200 μ A BST charge pump maintains sufficient high-side driver supply voltage to keep the high-side N-channel MOSFET switch on without the power stage switching.
 The internal BST charge pump is enabled when the UVLO pin voltage is greater than 1.2 V and the VCC voltage exceeds the VCC UV threshold.
 The BST charge pump generates 5.3-V minimum BST to SW voltage when SW voltage is greater than 9 V. This requires minimum 9 V boost output voltage for proper bypass operation.
 The leakage current of the boot diode should be always less than the BST charge pump sourcing current to maintain a sufficient driver supply voltage at both low and high temperatures.
-Forced PWM mode is the recommended PWM configuration when bypass operation is required.
+Forced-PWM mode is the recommended PWM configuration when bypass operation is required.